 Established in 1986, the Henry L. and Natalie E. Freund Teaching Fellowship promotes the exhibition and acquisition of contemporary art at the Saint Louis Art Museum, as well as the teaching of contemporary art principles in the Sam Fox School.
 Each fellowship consists of two monthlong residencies, during which recipients teach in the Graduate School of Art and prepare an exhibition for the Museum's Currents series.

-Shimon Attie has been selected as the Freund Teaching Fellow for 2016-17.
+Shimon Attie has been selected as the Freund Teaching Fellow for the 2016-17 academic year.
 For two decades, he has made art that reflects on the relationship between place, memory, and identity.
 In many of his projects, he engages local communities in finding new ways of representing their history, memory, and potential futures.

-Mariam Ghani served as the Freund Teaching Fellow for 2014-15; learn more about her residency in this Q&A. Additional past Freund Teaching Fellows include Ellen Gallagher, Matthew Buckingham, Cameron Martin, Angelina Gualdoni, Sarah Oppenheimer, Claudia Schmacke, Bruce Yonemoto, Ian Monroe, Chelsea Knight, Renata Stih & Frieder Schnock, and Won Ju Lim.
+Additional past Freund Teaching Fellows include Ellen Gallagher, Matthew Buckingham, Cameron Martin, Angelina Gualdoni, Sarah Oppenheimer, Claudia Schmacke, Bruce Yonemoto, Ian Monroe, Chelsea Knight, Renata Stih & Frieder Schnock, Won Ju Lim, and Mariam Ghani.

 Henry L. and Natalie E. Freund Visiting Artist Program